goforryan/expedition33freeaimshot/README.md

   <li>The highest number of shots I saw was 80, with a 0.0001% chance of occuring.</li>
   <li>The most impactful pictos were  Energising Shots and Energy Master.
 Disabling them led to a 35.1% and 20% decrease in average shot count, respectively.</li>
   <li>Beneficial Contamination is the least impactful because it usually triggers while you're AP is high and another boost was already going to max out your AP.</li>
+  <li>There's a 99.58% chance of getting 10 or more shots with 2 AP remaining.
+This means you're essentially guaranteed to get the maximum damage boost of +500% on Verso's skill Follow Up.</li>
   <li>The more pictos you add, the less impactful each new one becomes.</li>
 </ul>